 When developing holiday lesson plans for preschool, elementary school, or other grades, teachers might often be stressed on creating an effective lesson plan for children to learn more about the holiday, in a way that will have an impact on them.
-A good starting point is to focus on first providing basic information of the holiday, and then moving on to the more ‘fun’ side.
+A good starting point is to focus on first providing basic information of the holiday, and then moving on to the more ‘fun’ side, like whale watching dana point.
 Below, we list out five tips on how best to develop great holiday lesson plans.

 When giving children an overview of the holiday lessons, make sure to keep it as simple and short as possible.
 Keep in mind that it might be the first time the children are exposed to information about the holiday.
 As such, the more exotic the holiday is to them, the more confused they can get if you go into too many details.
 For example, if you are explaining the festival of Diwali to the kids, then try limiting information about the same by explaining how the ‘festival of lights’ is a celebration of the Hindu god Rama’s victory over the evil Ravana.
 That should do.
 Venturing too much into the backstory of Rama will probably leave the kids confused.